Tylerfree07/atm2/README.md

   - Tax estimator based on income and tax-free contributions.

 - **Settings**
-  - Update user details: PIN, name, and preferred currency.
+  - Update user details: PIN, name,preferred currency, and email.

 - **Loan Calculator**
   -Calculate the intrest youll have to pay on loans and what a monthly payment would look like